etcetra7n/gest/README.md

   ...
 ```
+Go check out `example/` directory for more example.
 Gest command will invoke the game engine which will read the game
 script file (.gest file) and present the game on the command window